What is Severs Disease?

 “My child has a lump on the front of his/her knee”

-Osgood- Schlatter Disease is one of the most common growth related issues in children and adolescents, affecting boys more often than girls.
+Osgood- Schlatter Disease is one of the most common growth related issues in children and adolescents, affecting boys more often that girls.
 It is caused by the femur bone (upper thigh) growing faster than the quadriceps muscle which lies over the top.
-The quadriceps muscles then pull too tightly on their attachment just below the kneecap.
+The quadriceps muscle then pulls too tightly on its attachment just below the kneecap.
 This can result in pain, tenderness and a noticeable lump.
 One or both legs may be affected.
 Initial treatment is to settle the inflammation with ice, rest and offloading taping.
 Your physiotherapist can then instruct your child on suitable home exercises to assist with muscle stretching.